Parents, students question value of college experience during COVID-19 pandemic

 The UW did not say how many students in Greek houses tested positive over the past week.

-We spoke to Lewis Ulloa, whose daughter is staying at the Pi Kappa Phi fraternity.
-While his daughter’s test came back negative for the virus, he was told others living in the house have tested positive.
+We spoke to a local man whose daughter is staying at the Pi Kappa Phi fraternity for the summer.
+While his daughter's test came back negative for the virus, he was told others living in the house have tested positive.

 It comes as the university released its plan for the fall quarter, which includes a mix of in-class and remote learning, with courses involving more than 50 students taught online.